wescale/kubernetes-formation/.internal/Day-1/exercise-1/README.md

 ```
 > The executed command is ["/hello"]

-What is the hostname saw inside the container?
+What is the hostname inside the container?
 ```bash
 docker inspect ${CONTAINER_ID} | jq .[0].Config.Hostname
 ```